Daria-Kot/Daria-Kot.github.io/content/projects/project2/index.md

 description = "This webpage documents the work I've done in ECE4160: Fast Robots.
 This course focused on systems level design and implementation of dynamic autonomous robots.
 We designed a fast autonomous car and explored dynamic behaviors, acting forces, sensors, and reactive control on an embedded processor, as well as the benefit of partial off-board computation, low latency software, and noise tolerant implementation." weight = 2
 [taxonomies]
-tags = ["Embedded Software", "PID Controller", "Robotics", "C++", "Microcontroller"]
+tags = ["Embedded Software", "PID Controller", "Robotics", "C++", "Microcontroller", "Pyhton"]
 +++